andy-byers/CalicoDB/README.md

 + Virtual WAL interface

 ## Caveats
++ Keys, values, and bucket names are limited to roughly 2 GB in length
 + Each connection is single-threaded, and blocking I/O is used
 + Concurrent usage requires each connection to have its own `DB`
 + Only practical for datasets that can reasonably be stored in a single file